 Examples are in our own Test Library - look for past Honours Theses housed there.
-The Publication Manual of the American Psychological Association has detailed information about every aspect of form and style.
+The current edition of the Publication Manual of the American Psychological Association has detailed information about every aspect of form and style.
 There are also many shorter guides to APA format available on the web, often set out by schools of psychology for Postgraduate students; a simple Google search will find these.
 Look for information on dissertation or thesis form, rather than just for publication submission.
 Your undergraduate handouts will help, and of course the library also has books on the subject of writing for psychological research.
 Lastly your supervisor may know a thing or two.

-Components of the Research Project
+Components of the Honours Thesis